hetpatel1812/AirAware-AQI-monitoring-web-application/README.md

-# 🌬️ AirAware — India AQI Dashboard
+# 🌬️AirAware — India AQI Dashboard

 A comprehensive **Air Quality Index (AQI) monitoring web application** for Indian cities.
 Built with Flask, AirAware provides pollutant data, weather information, an interactive map, AQI-related news, and an AI-powered chatbot — all wrapped in a modern, animated UI.